 Agencies face a different problem entirely.
 You’re scheduling across multiple clients, each with their own calendar systems, time zones, and interview processes.
 One client uses Google Calendar; another uses Outlook.
 One wants a three-stage loop; another insists on a single panel interview.
 Keeping track of these preferences manually across 15-20 active clients is brutal.

-For agencies, the scheduling tool needs multi-client support and the ability to maintain separate interview templates per client.
-It also needs to handle higher volume - an agency recruiter might schedule 30-50 interviews per week across different companies.
-That's where end-to-end platforms with built-in agency support make the biggest difference, because the scheduling connects directly to each client's pipeline.
+Agency-facing platforms need multi-client support and the ability to maintain separate templates per client.
+Higher volume is the other requirement - an agency recruiter might schedule 30-50 sessions per week across different companies.
+End-to-end platforms with built-in agency support make the biggest difference here, because scheduling connects directly to each client’s pipeline.

 Pin supports agency multi-client workflows natively, letting recruiters manage sourcing, outreach, and scheduling across multiple client accounts from a single platform.
 That eliminates the context-switching tax that kills agency recruiter productivity.

-Common Mistakes Teams Make With AI Interview Scheduling
+What Mistakes Do Teams Make With AI Interview Scheduling?

 Despite 88% of HR leaders reporting they haven’t yet realized significant value from AI tools (Gartner, 2025), interview coordination is one area where the ROI is fast and measurable - if you avoid these four common mistakes.